I need human help to enter verification code (office hours only)

 This season invites us on a journey that encompasses introspection, renewal, and celebration—a marathon of joy, reflection, and profound connection with family, friends, and community.

 Starting with Elul, we enter a time of personal reflection and preparation, setting intentions for the year ahead.
 Rosh Hashanah ushers in the Jewish New Year, a time to celebrate new beginnings and embrace possibilities with hope and gratitude.
-Follwed by Yom Kippur, the Day of Atonement, which offers a sacred moment to seek forgiveness and reconciliation, both within ourselves and with others.
+Yom Kippur, the Day of Atonement, offers a sacred moment to seek forgiveness and reconciliation, both within ourselves and with others.

 Throughout these weeks, we experience a full spectrum of emotions and spiritual growth, deepening our bonds with our loved ones, our heritage, and our faith.
 This season is a unique and sacred time, offering us all the opportunity to connect more meaningfully with ourselves and with one another.

-5786 High Holy Days Schedule
+2025 / 5786 High Holy Days Schedule

 Selichot